Australia ACS Skill Assessment Process 2026: Guide for IT Professionals

 What is included in an employment reference letter for an Australian visa?

-How to renew ACS skill assessment
+How to renew ACS skill assessment?

 Can I have part-time work assessed under the ACS skills assessment?